Physics Correspondence Seminar: The Trojsten Academy and Club

 Trojsten Academy serves as a one-day event of Trojsten annually organized in December, where university professors and prominent scientists deliver lectures on quantum mechanics, quantum information, condensed matter, etc.

 Trojsten Club is a one-day companion event to the Academy, Mathematics Náboj and Physics Náboj.
-During Trojsten Club, organizers of correspondence seminars give popular lectures and organize city adventure games or other activites for high-school students.
+During Trojsten Club, organizers of correspondence seminars give popular lectures and organize city adventure games or other activities for high-school students.